The Bachelorette (American TV series): Casting

 Season 11 was the first season to feature a twist in casting.
-Since producers could not unanimously decide between The Bachelor Season 19 contenders Kaitlyn Bristowe and Britt Nilsson, the 25 men participating had to decide which bachelorette would make the best wife.
+Since producers could not unanimously decide between The Bachelor Season 19 contenders Kaitlyn Bristowe and Britt Nilsson, the 25 men participating had to decide which Bachelorette would make the best wife.
 In the end, more men voted for Kaitlyn, and Britt was sent home on the first night.

 Season 13 was the first season to have an African-American contestant, Rachel Lindsay, as the lead in the entire Bachelor franchise.
 Season 16 was the first season to feature two bachelorettes.
 Clare Crawley was initially cast, but left the show after becoming engaged to contestant Dale Moss.
 Tayshia Adams was then brought in to complete the season.

 In March 2021, after host Chris Harrison announced he was "stepping away" from the franchise, former Bachelorettes Tayshia Adams and Kaitlyn Bristowe were announced as co-hosts for season 17.
 In June 2021, a day after the season 17 premiere, Harrison announced he was leaving the franchise altogether.

-Season 19 was the third season to feature two Bachelorettes, Gabby Windey and Rachel Recchia; however, it was the first season to feature both leads for the entire season.
+Season 19 was the third season to feature two Bachelorettes, Gabby Windey and Rachel Recchia and it was the first season to feature both leads for the entire season.

-Season 21 is the first season to have an Asian-American contestant, Jenn Tran, as the lead in the entire Bachelor franchise history.
+Season 21 was the first season to have an Asian-American contestant, Jenn Tran, as the lead in the entire Bachelor franchise history.

+Season 22 would have had to feature Taylor Frankie Paul, a cast member from The Secret Lives of Mormon Wives, as the first lead to have never previously appeared in the Bachelor franchise before.
+However, the season would not air due to a domestic assault investigation relating to a domestic violence incident that occurred in 2023.